Jetbuilt/jetbuilt-api-docs/source/includes/customers/projects/_items.md

  - A `physical` items `price`/`cost` fields are `price`/`cost` respectively.
  - A `subcontract_labor` items `price`/`cost` fields are `subcontract_labor_price`/`subcontract_labor_cost` respectively.

+### Currencies

+The price of an item is always in the currency of the project.

+The `msrp`, `mapp`, and `cost` of the item are in the currency indicated by `currency_iso`

+In a future version of the API all money values will contain the currency directly:

+`"cost": { "cents": 20000, "currency_iso": "USD" }`

 ### HTTP Request